uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 [Safely use the Meta Quest](https://www.youtube.com/watch?v=Ke4MefpmRmc)

+When asking others to test your scene, it is your responsibility to create a safe environment.

 #### Play the sample scene

 We can build a scene to the headset, but as this can take a while, to save time I have pre-installed the sample scene for you.
 I will show you how to do it yourself later in the worksheet.

 -  Clear the space around you then put the headset on,
 - Follow the instructions on the headset  to create a guardian boundary, I recommend the stationary boundary when working in the busy classroom.
-- You should see a unity log on the menu bar, this is the pre-installed sample scene:
+- You should see a black unity logo on the menu bar, this is the pre-installed sample scene:
 - Click on it to open.

 ![app](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/vr_app.png)

+- try to move around and pick up object to get familiar with a VR environment.

 ## 5. Complete VR rig

-If we had specific requirements we could create a custom VR rig from scratch.

 For this tutorial we will use the pre-made rig provided in the template.

 - Open **BasicScene** in the Scenes folder